pi-star-2025/pi_star/Biology + Chemistry/gold.md

 Every tick of time at c, this pyramid is rendered, bc it is like gold.
 It ends with one electron on the spot, to remember how it got into a solid formation.

-With the right amount of pressure, and understanding this architecture, the original 3.1415 triangle can melt this formation and create a true end state, which is red/blue/green magnetic shine (where rainbows create gold by nesting the red 5 times).
+With the right amount of pressure, and understanding this architecture, the original 3.1415 triangle can melt this formation and create a true end state, which is a red/blue/green magnetic shine (where rainbows create gold by nesting the red 5 times).